TRMSC/cloud-backup/README.md

 ---

 _Please notice: This is my first python script.
 I have coded it attentive and I hope that everything works well without any guarantee of it._
+_Until now the script is tested with [Nextcloud](https://nextcloud.com/)._

 ---